IMFTool/IMFTool/README.md

 * macOS: Install latest XCode
 * Windows:
   * MinGW: will be automatically downloaded during the build process if conan host profile [windowsMinGW.profile](./hostProfiles/windowsMinGW.profile) is used.
 No need to install MinGW manually.
-  * MSVC: Install Microsoft Visual Studio (not recommended).
+  * MSVC (not recommended - use MinGW): Install Microsoft Visual Studio 2022.
 * Linux: Install gcc or clang (untested) and binutils via the package manager of your favorite Linux distribution.

 #### Install Conan package manager: